CoSMoMVPA/CoSMoMVPA/doc/source/cosmo2013_intro.rst

 Sample Dataset
 ++++++++++++++

-We have preprocessed data for 8 subjects from Connolly et al., 2012.
+We have preprocessed data for 8 subjects from :cite:`CGG+12`.
 A slow event-related design with six different types of animals.
-Details published `here <http://www.jneurosci.org/content/32/8/2608>`_.

 .. image:: _static/fmri_design.png
     :width: 400px